 The IP Access scheme is an extension of the IP Audits Plus scheme and is available only to businesses who have completed an IP audit using IP Audits Plus funding.

 The scheme offers a contribution of up to £5,000 for eligible SMEs in the UK, which can be used as a contribution towards many IP related costs including professional fees for IP services both in the UK and overseas, the management of IP assets, consultancy, IP insurance and valuation and tax relief advice.

-The schemes launched on 1 May 2023, and both schemes will run until 31 March 2023.
+The schemes launched on 1 May 2023, and both schemes will run until 31 March 2024.
 However, we recommend applying for funding as early as possible to ensure there is sufficient time to undertake any IP services made possible through the funding.
 Businesses who have not yet completed an IP audit can still benefit by applying first for funding under the IP Audits Plus scheme and, once the IP audit has been completed, submitting an application for an IP Access grant.

 How HLK can help

 At HLK, we are experienced in carrying out IP audits across a wide range of technologies.
 HLK can help businesses access the UK IPO grant and can conduct an IP Audit under the UK IPO Audits Plus scheme.

 If you would like further information about applying for funding under either scheme, or if you would like to engage HLK to carry out an IP audit for your business, please get in touch.